Contents

 cases and optimistic in some other cases.

-Added support for unlimited strings in pathnames and input
+- Added support for unlimited strings in pathnames and

-commands.
-Previous versions had Strings limited to 512 characters.
+input commands.
+Previous versions had Strings limited to 512

 with better support for different Windows versions.

-Added support for multipath trasactions, with join (barrier),
+- Added support for multipath trasactions, with join

-(delivery or query servers) event handlers and only one
+branch (delivery or query servers) event handlers and

-under other analysis techniques is left as future work,
+systems.
+Suport under other analysis techniques is left

 MAST model

-describes the timing behavior of a real-time application.
-The
+which describes the timing behavior of a real-time

 MAST-1